aguentepe/mpv-createchapter/README.md

 # createchapter
-Simple chapter maker with ability to export valid xml chapter file.
+Simple chapter maker with ability to export a FFmpeg Metadata file with chapter information.
+The exported file can be loaded by mpv with the `--chapters-file=<filename>` option.

 ## Usage
 Place the [`createchapter.lua`][link] file into mpv scripts folder.